Garbage Disposal Installation: Cost, Process & Choosing the Right Unit

 Household Type Recommended HP Best For

-Single person / couple 1/3 HP Light, occasional use with soft food scraps
+Single person or couple 1/3 HP Light, occasional use with soft food scraps

-Large family / heavy cooks 1 HP+ Frequent use, tougher waste like small bones
+Large family or heavy cooks (4+) 1 to 1-1/4 HP Frequent use, tougher waste like small bones

 Before purchasing, measure your under-sink cabinet space.
-Units typically range 10–15 inches tall, 5–9 inches wide, and 6–13 inches deep.
+Units typically range 10 to 15 inches tall, 5 to 9 inches wide, and 6 to 13 inches deep.
 Higher horsepower models are physically larger and require more clearance around existing pipes.

 Features to Consider

 Noise Levels Quieter models use thicker insulation jackets around the grinding chamber.
-Premium units (3/4 HP and up) often include sound-dampening features that make a significant difference in open-concept kitchens.
+Look for terms like "SoundSeal," "sound shield," "quiet series," or "quiet collar" in the product specs.
+Premium units (3/4 HP and up) from brands like InSinkErator Evolution often include anti-vibration mounts and sound-dampening features that make a big difference in open-concept kitchens.

-Grinding Stages Single-stage grinding is fine for light use, but multi-stage grinders found in mid-to-high-end models break food waste into finer particles — reducing jams and improving drain flow.
+Grinding Stages Single-stage grinding is fine for light use, but multi-stage grinders found in mid-to-high-end models break food waste into finer particles, reducing jams and improving drain flow.
+InSinkErator's Evolution line uses MultiGrind technology with 2, 3, or even 4 stages, which is especially helpful for septic systems where fine particles matter.

 Continuous Feed